 Specific Learning Difficulty (SpLD) diagnostic assessments for adults

-Dr Aimee Swithenbank is an experienced, freelance educational psychologist registered with the Health and Care Professions Council (see Practitioner Psychologist, registration number PYL32205).
-She provides Specific Learning Difficulty (SpLD) diagnostic assessments for adults who are encountering challenges in their workplace and/or everyday life and would like to know whether a SpLD may account for this.
+This assessment is for adults who are experiencing challenges with their studies/work/everyday life and would like to know whether a SpLD may account for this.

-This is a broad-based assessment that can detect all five SpLDs:
+This broad-based assessment can detect all of the SpLDs:

 ADHD (non-medical diagnosis)

 General learning difficulties and issues with reduced processing speed and working memory can also be identified.